 The complex of controlled tank weapons 9K116-1 Bastion

-In 1981, the Soviet Union adopted the 9K116 "Kastet" complex with a 100-millimeter missile guided by a laser beam fired from the T-12 anti-tank gun.
-The complex was developed under the guidance of A.G.
-Shipunova in Tula KBP.
+In 1981, the Soviet Union's ground forces adopted the 9K116 "Kastet" complex with a 100-mm rocket, controlled by a laser beam, fired from the barrel of the T-12 anti-tank gun.
+The complex was developed under the supervision of A.G.
+Shipunov at the Tula KBP.

 Even before the development of the Kastet complex was completed, they decided to launch the development of guided weapons systems for the T-54/55/62, unified with it.
 Almost simultaneously, the development of two complexes was carried out: 9K116-1 "Bastion" - designed for tanks T-54/55 with 100-mm rifled guns D-10T and 9K116-2 "Sheksna" - compatible with 115-mm smooth-bore guns U-5TS for T-62 tanks.
 The 9M117 missile was borrowed unchanged from the Kastet complex, while the Sheksna equipped it with support belts to ensure stable movement along the barrel of a caliber of 115 millimeters.
 The changes mainly affected the shell with a propelling charge, which was redesigned for the chambers of these guns.